jppollmeier/jppollmeier.github.io/README.md

 `brute_find_dominating_sets(G)`: ```[{'Dragonite', 'Gengar', 'Snorlax'}, {'Dragonite', 'Mewtwo', 'Snorlax'}]```
 `nx.dominating_set(G)`: ```{'Alakazam', 'Mew', 'Krabby', 'Zapdos', 'Tentacool', 'Poliwrath', 'Dugtrio', 'Pinsir', 'Magneton', 'Golduck', 'Tentacruel', 'Starmie', 'Omastar', 'Mewtwo', 'Exeggutor', 'Dragonite', 'Haunter}```

-For bigger subsets of the whole dataset we cannot really find any dominating sets as it turns out to be too computationally demanding.

-(Although different results are achieved due to randomness in its implementation the functions implemented by myself are a lot quicker in the case of the `out_degree_dominating_set(G)` function and find a smaller subset in both of my implemented functions)
+Using the existing function `nx.dominating_set(G)` is not an option due to its randomness when finding dominating sets as they are not minimal.
+The functions implemented by myself are a lot quicker in the case of the `out_degree_dominating_set(G)` function and find a minimal subset in both of my implemented functions.
+For bigger subsets of the whole dataset we cannot really find any minimal dominating sets as it turns out to be too computationally demanding.
+Although not possible for bigger subsets I confirmed that all 4 Pokémon (*Dragonite, Gengar, Snorlax, Mewtwo*) found in the minimal dominating sets were present in the top performing teams of size 6 in the incremental team optimization.

 #### 4.2.2 Finding k-Kings
 No 1-kings k = 1  were identified in the analysis.
 For the first generation of Pokémon, Snorlax was the only Pokémon identified as a 2-king.
 Across all 802 Pokémon, Lunala was identified as a 2-king.
 If we further increase k, we find too many Pokémon, making meaningful analysis difficult.

 ### 4.3 Iterative Approach
 Using this approachIwas not able to identify any significantly better teams.
-It happend that the threshold team got outperformed in certain iterations but usually the top team remained the treshold team.
+It happend that the naively selected threshold team got outperformed in certain iterations but the threshold team always ended back on top in the final iteration.

 ### 4.4 Incremental Team Optimization
 The findings from the Incremental Team Optimization are the most interesting for this project.
-AlthoughIwas unable to predict the outcomes based on the results of smaller teams the threshold team consistently got outperformed when looking at the top 20 perfoming hextuples.
+I was unable to predict the outcomes based on the results of smaller teams removing the option of shortcutting the simulation process by predicting the outcomes.
+When identifying the top 20 perfoming teams of size 6 we find that the threshold team consistently gets outperformed over a simulation of 1000000 battles.
 Despite the difference in win probabilities being only minimal (a few ~100 wins over a simulation of 1000000 battles) the results are statistically significant according to Spearman's rank correlation coefficient with a p-value of `0.0038529945186214815`.
-Notably, Lunala, our only identified 2-king, is highly present in the top-performing teams.
+Notably, Lunala, our only identified 2-king, is highly present (15/20 teams) in the top 20 performing teams.
 This suggests that our initial approach of looking for k-kings as essential picks is indeed a valid strategy.

 ## 5. Conclusion
-Over the course of my project,Iidentified a best-performing Pokémon team, although it only marginally outperformed other teams.
+Over the course of my project,I identified a best-performing Pokémon team, although it only marginally outperformed other teams.
 Using graph theory proved to be a helpful tool in reasoning about Pokémon teams, offering insights into their strengths and interactions.
 This approach can be particularly useful in identifying key Pokémon and understanding the dynamics of team compositions.
 Despite the marginal improvement, the findings highlight the potential of graph theory and iterative team improvements as a valuable framework for analyzing and optimizing Pokémon teams.

 ### 5.1 Future Research Directions

-IfIhad more time to dedicate to further research,Iwould focus on several key areas to enhance the analysis and optimization of Pokémon teams.
-Firstly,Iwould explore a more sophisticated move selection process for the Pokémon, ensuring that each move set is optimized for various battle scenarios.
+If I had more time to dedicate to the project, I would explore a more sophisticated move selection process for the Pokémon, ensuring that each move set is optimized for various battle scenarios.
 This would involve a detailed analysis of move effectiveness and synergy with team strategies.

-Additionally,Iwould concentrate on team constellations, identifying which Pokémon work well together and how their combined strengths can be maximized.
+Additionally, I would concentrate on team constellations, identifying which Pokémon work well together and how their combined strengths can be maximized.
 This aspect is crucial for building balanced and synergistic teams that can handle diverse opponents effectively.

-Moreover,Iwould aim to refine the iterative approach further.
-Although it showed some potential, the results turned out to be diminishing over time.
-By enhancing the iterative method,Ibelieve more significant improvements in team performance could be achieved.
+Moreover, I would aim to refine the iterative approach further.
+Although it showed some potential, the results turned out to be quite ineffective at finding a significantly better team.
+By enhancing the iterative method, I believe improvements in team performance could be achieved.
 This would involve fine-tuning the algorithms used, increasing the number of iterations, and incorporating more sophisticated evaluation metrics to better capture the dynamics of Pokémon battles.

 In summary, these refinements and deeper analyses would likely yield more robust and effective Pokémon team compositions, leveraging the full potential of the data and methodologies applied in this research.

 ## 6. References

-- List of all sources cited in the thesis
 [^1]: [Kaggle dataset](https://www.kaggle.com/datasets/mylesoneill/Pokémon-sun-and-moon-gen-7-stats?select=moves.csv).
 [^2]: [GitHub Repository](Testtest)